joedski/mcf1.7-tutorial-sea-bass/README.md

 [Here is Sea Bass' tutorial on how to add a new block, a new item, and a new entity with AI.](http://www.minecraftforum.net/topic/2389683-172-forge-add-new-block-item-entity-ai-creative-tab-language-localization-block-textures-side-textures/)

+I'm stepping through this tutorial as someone who is new to Java, but is experienced with JavaScript and ActionScript3 (the latter of which is kinda structured like Java.)
+This will be reflected in the comments which detail my meditations on various minutiae and sometimes things unrelated altogether.

+There are some minor differences between Sea Bass' tutorial code and the code in this repo.
+A few are detailed here:
+- The package name is a full name rather than just a single-deep name because you should be naming your packages with full names.
+Usually something like "com.&lt;your name&gt;.&lt;mod(or group) name&gt;".
+I added an extra "tutorial" after "com" because I'm going through a bunch of tutorials and want to keep them grouped logically together.
+- MODID is different because I'm going through different tutorials and I'm practicing naming things uniquely.
+You should do it, too!
+It's fun!  (not really, but it *is* necessary.)
+- There are/will be two separate blocks, one for using the same texture all over, and one for using different textures on various sides.
+- The block's name is attached to the block's class in a public static final String creatively named NAME, just like with the MODID and NAME for the mod, because I hate magic values and you should too!
+(You shouldn't change the name after you write the class the first time, though.
+That's even worse!)

+More may be added to this list as time goes on.

+## Navigating the Project

 There are/will be tags you can use to quickly and easily jump to various points in the tutorial history, since looking at the differences/diffs between files is easier than trying to find them yourself.
 That's why we have computers, anyway.

 As of writing, tags are:
 * *1-block-texture* - A new mod with a single block inserted into a new Creative tab.
 The block has a texture, too.
+This matches steps 1-3 of the tutorial.

 More will be added as progress through the tutorial is made.

 ## Stop Reading Here

 Yes, I cuddle all the braces.
+I like my braces.
+They are cute and cuddly.
 I might change that in future projects to match the Forge style more closely maybe.
 Maybe not.

 There's a probably badly done Norwegian Bokmål localization because av læring dårlig norsk.